New Parents

 It is part-way through the year, are you accepting enrollments?

-My child isn’t quite 13, can s/he start anyway?
+My child isn’t quite 13, can they start anyway?

 I have a question that isn’t covered here.